- Apply & Enrol

 There are a number of results you can be awarded – some of the most common are:

 - CP – Competent

 - RCP – Competent through Recognition.

-You can request a record of your results at any time during your course by contacting your teacher or by asking one of our Client Services staff members.
+You can request a record of your results at any time during your course by asking one of our Client Services staff members.

-A full qualification Certificate will be accompanied by a Statement of Results of the units undertaken.
+- A printed Certificate, accompanied by a Statement of Results of the units undertaken.

 For further information in regards to your results, please speak directly with your teacher/s and/or a Student Counsellor.